Albert-Gao/blog/source/_posts/how-to-declare-a-function-type-variable-in-typescript.md

 ## Summary

-In practice, I often repeat the procedures from solution 2 to solution 3, and it make sense to me.
-You don't know the detail of the architecture, you simply assign it as a function, than later on you get more information, then you come back to make it better.
+In practice, I often use `Solution 4 - Type`.
+Maybe just because it looks simpler than `interface` version.